MagicJinn/Quantum-Things/README.md

 - Fixed torches and other attachable blocks being able to be placed on the side of the Rain Shield.
 - Fixed Rain Shield duplication.
 - Fixed a crash when Biome Stone tried to access a biome that was not registered with BiomeDictionary.
+- Fixed a crash when the Eclipsed Clock tried to access a font renderer that was not available.

 ### Reporting Issues